SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 ## Creating a CommercetoolsOrderAdapter

-To have proper separation of concerns let´s create a `CommercetoolsOrderAdapter` class for updating orders in Commercetools.
+To have proper separation of concern let´s create a `CommercetoolsOrderAdapter` class for updating orders in Commercetools.

-In the following code the postal code of the billing address of the order can be updated.
+In the following code the postal code of the billing address of an order can be updated.

 ```kotlin[CommercetoolsOrderAdapter.kt]
 import com.commercetools.api.client.ProjectApiRoot